-A member of the Royal College of Physicians, Javid initially studied medicine at the University College of London, before undertaking postgraduate training in emergency medicine and a diploma in tropical medicine.
+A member of the Royal College of Physicians, Javid studied medicine at the University College London, before undertaking postgraduate training in emergency medicine and a diploma in tropical medicine.

-Javid calls Britain home but has lived, worked in and travelled to more than 70 countries in the world.
-In addition to English, he is able to work in French, Arabic and Farsi.
-Javid is into fitness and sport and practiced capoeira for years.
-He enjoys being outdoors with his dog, practising mindfulness daily and he is a keen gardener.
+Javid calls Britain home but has lived, worked and travelled to more than 70 countries in the world.
+In addition to English, he speaks French, Arabic and Farsi.
+Javid is into fitness and enjoys being outdoors with his dog, practising mindfulness daily and is a keen gardener.
 He also played the violin for 12 years and can ride a horse!

-- No More Boys and Girls, BBC 2
+- No More Boys and Girls, BBC Two

 - Bachelor of Medicine, Bachelor of Surgery | Royal Free and University College Medical School, London Diploma for Medical Care in a Catastrophe | The Royal Society of Apothecaries, London Diploma in Tropical Medicine & Hygiene | London School of Hygiene and Tropical Medicine Member of Royal Colleges of Physicians